Boneyard AKA Fearmonger: Release and reception

 The lead single of Boneyard AKA Fearmonger, "Gunk", was released on November 5, 2021, alongside a music video.
 It was followed by "Everybody's Dead!" on November 17.
-The EP was self-released on December 3, with its third and final single "Tongue in Cheek" being released on the same day.
+The EP was self-released on December 3.
 A music video for "Everybody's Dead!" premiered on January 26, 2022; it begins with a horror film-esque sequence and ends with a comedic touch due to its bizarre characters.
 Underscores commented that it "more effectively gets across the feeling" that she attempted to convey in the song.
 Following its release, the EP received positive reception from publications.
 Spencer Kornhaber, a writer for The Atlantic, considered it an improvement over Fishmonger.
 He lauded its "innovative" vocals and considered "Tongue in Cheek" a standout track.
 Darville thought Underscore embraced a pop-punk influence on the EP more effectively and prominently than is usual for hyperpop artists.
 He stated that Underscores "never sounds more invigorated than on 'Tongue [in] Cheek and called the song "a one-of-kind-mosh pit".
 Writing about the track "Girls and Boys", Ellie Robinson of The Music called it "one of the best songs ever written about the way trans women are often fetishised by straight men".
 The EP, alongside Fishmonger, gained Underscores a larger fanbase.

 Track listing

 All tracks are written and produced by April Harper Grey (Underscores) except where noted.
+(Note: Find additional credits for "Loansharks" and "Tongue in Cheek" on the BMI Repertoire by searching the work numbers #70395962 and #6390822.)